Quality Performance Measurement

 Become a Vascular-VP Center

-As a program uniquely focused on the care of vascular surgical and interventional patients in an inpatient or outpatient setting, the Vascular Verification Program offers an opportunity to chart the progress of your center's program while also setting benchmarks and goals to continue the quality improvement journey of vascular science.
+As a program uniquely focused on the care of vascular surgical and interventional patients in an inpatient setting, the Vascular Verification Program offers an opportunity to chart the progress of your center's program while also setting benchmarks and goals to continue the quality improvement journey of vascular science.

 Apply Now